Superconducting phase diagram and spin diode effect via spin accumulation: Results

-Defining a new integration variable $E' = E - |e|V_s$ shows that the spin-splitting field and the voltage show up only in the combination $m - |e|V_s$.
-This demonstrates that the effect of the voltage and the spin-splitting field indeed is the equilibrium system with an effective field $m - |e|V_s$.
+Defining a new integration variable $E' = E - |e|V_s$ shows that the spin-splitting field and the spin accumulation show up only in the combination $m - |e|V_s$.
+This demonstrates that the effect of the spin accumulation and the spin-splitting field indeed is the equilibrium system with an effective field $m - |e|V_s$.

 We now show that inelastic scattering in the kinetic equations changes the phase diagram qualitatively.
 The results are shown in Fig. \ref{fig:same-megafig}(b).
 Spatial profiles for the gap are shown in Fig. \ref{fig:same-megafig}(f-h), and the spatially averaged values of the gap are shown as solid lines in Fig. \ref{fig:same-megafig}(i-k).
-Firstly, inelastic scattering destroys non-equilibrium modes as one moves away from the edges of the superconductor where the spin injection takes place.
+Firstly, the gap is suppressed for high spin-splitting fields $m$ because inelastic scattering destroys non-equilibrium modes as one moves away from the edges of the superconductor where the spin injection takes place.
 The part of the distribution function that enters the gap equation [see the solid lines in Fig. \ref{fig:same-megafig}(d-e)] does therefore no longer compensate for the spin-splitting field.
-This causes a suppression of the gap for high spin-splitting fields $m$.
 However, at the edges of the superconductor the non-equilibrium modes are not suppressed and the compensating effect of the spin splitting field and the spin accumulation gives a non-zero gap as seen in Fig. \ref{fig:same-megafig}(h).
-Therefore, part of the system is superconducting for $m = |e|V_s$.
-Secondly, far from the edges of the superconductor the non-equilibrium modes are destroyed, and the superconductor is a bulk, equilibrium superconductor.
-Therefore superconductivity survives for high spin accumulations as long as the spin-splitting field is sufficiently small.
+Therefore, part of the system is superconducting as long as $m$ is sufficiently close to $|e|V_s$.
+The width of the superconducting stripe in Fig. \ref{fig:same-megafig}(b) decreases as $m$ and $|e|V_s$ grow, until at some value $m = |e|V_s$ the suppression of the gap in the bulk is so large that the average value of the gap falls below the threshold for superconductivity, and thus the stripe disappears.
+Secondly, superconductivity survives for high spin accumulations as long as the spin-splitting field is sufficiently small.
+This is because the superconductor behaves like a spin-split superconductor in equilibrium far from the edges.
 Due to superconductivity being suppressed at the edges of the superconductor, the spatially averaged superconducting gap decreases when the spin accumulation increases as seen in Fig. \ref{fig:same-megafig}(k).
 In effect, spin and energy relaxation \textit{induces} superconductivity in large regions of the phase diagram which would otherwise have a normal ground-state.

 Next, we consider the case where oppositely polarized spin accumulation is applied to the ends of the spin-split superconductor [$-V$ on the left side of Fig. \ref{fig:model}(b)].
 Reversing the sign of the spin accumulation in one of the reservoirs qualitatively changes the superconducting phase diagram, Fig. \ref{fig:oppo-megafig}.
 Firstly, it restores the symmetry of the phase diagram for positive and negative $V_s$ that was absent in Fig. \ref{fig:same-megafig}.
 This can be understood from a simple symmetry argument: physically rotating the entire system 180 degrees does not change the superconducting phase, but is equivalent to performing $V_s \to -V_s$ in both reservoirs.
 For the case without inelastic scattering in the kinetic equations, Fig. \ref{fig:oppo-megafig}(a), superconductivity is recovered for $m = |e|V_s$.
 This is understood by the cancellation of the effects of spin accumulation and the spin-splitting field at one interface, and the addition of the spin accumulation and the spin splitting field at the other interface.
 Spatial profiles of the superconducting gap are shown in Fig. \ref{fig:oppo-megafig}(c-d).
 We note that the phase diagram for $m>0, V_S>0$ now has a close resemblance to the phase diagram for an electric voltage-biased superconductor in a high field \cite{ouassou_prb_18}.